MikHuz/Meta-Capstone/README.md

 5. Run the project

    Type in "npm run dev".
 Open your browser to http://localhost:5173 (default Vite port) to explore the app.

+6. Test the project

+   Type in "npm run test" in the terminal directory